Esther Jungreis: Writings

 Jungreis wrote four books: Jewish Soul on Fire (William Morrow & Company), The Committed Life: Principles of Good Living from Our Timeless Past (HarperCollins, translated into Hebrew, Russian and Hungarian and in its eighth edition) and The Committed Marriage (HarperCollins).
 Her last book, published in 2006, was titled Life Is a Test.

 For over 40 years, she wrote a column for The Jewish Press using the Torah as the source for solutions to everyday problems.

 Awards and recognition

 Jungreis was named "Woman of the Year" by Hadassah, Jewish War Veterans, B'nai B'rith, Federation of Jewish Women's Organizations, the Knights of Pythias, and the Christian Amita Society.

 U.S. President George W. Bush appointed Jungreis to serve on the honorary delegation that accompanied him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.

-The Ani Yehudi award was accepted posthumously by her daughter, Slovie Jungreis Wolf, on October 21, 2016.
+The Ani Yehudi award was accepted posthumously by her daughter, Slovie Jungreis Wolff, on October 21, 2016.